As humans the earth, it’s environment is something we should be passionate about, because it affects us all as individuals.

 In an effort to help with healing the environment, we should aim to reduce our purchases, this means buying only what you absolutely need.

 Reusing means investing in products that are durable and can be used multiple times and gifting them out when we can no longer use them.

 Recycling means transforming an already used product from waste into another usable product, while this cannot be done individually we should aim to collect these items and sell to recyclers.
 For example storing up used plastic and selling to people who go around collecting them for recycling.

-Say no to plastic:
+Say no to single use plastic

 In order to conserve the environment, it is advised that we invest in other alternatives to plastic.

 Store water in reusable bottles for daily use, take your own tupperware to food vendors to avoid collecting plastic bags and plates, use paper bags for grocery shopping instead of plastic bags, invest in reusable cloth bags for shopping.

 Non-renewable energy forms almost 80% of the world’s electricity source with only a tiny 22% coming from renewable sources.